 The SF-424 is a required standard form used as a cover sheet for submission of preapplications, applications, and related information.
-Grants.gov and the OJP Grants Management System (GMS) take information from the applicant's profile to populate the fields on this form.
+Grants.gov and the OJP Grants

+Management System (GMS) take information from the applicant's profile to populate the fields on this form.
 When selecting "type of applicant," if the applicant is a for-profit entity, select "For-Profit Organization" or "Small Business" (as applicable).

-To avoid processing delays, applicants must include an accurate legal name on their SF-424.
+To avoid processing delays, an applicant must include an accurate legal name on its SF-424.
 Current OJP award recipients, when completing the field for "Legal Name" should use the same legal name that appears on the prior year award document which is also the legal name stored in OJP's financial system.
 On the SF-424, enter the Legal Name in box 5 and Employer Identification Number (EIN) in box 6 exactly as it appears on the prior year award document.
 Applicants with current awards must ensure that their GMS profile is current.
-If it isn't they should submit a Grant Adjustment Notice updating the information on their GMS profile prior to applying under this solicitation.
+If the profile is not current, the applicant should submit a Grant Adjustment Notice (GAN) updating the information on their GMS profile prior to applying under this solicitation.

 New applicants should enter the Official Legal Name and address of the applicant entity in box 5 and the EIN in box 6 of the SF-424.
-Applicants must attach official legal documents to their applications (e.g., articles of incorporation, 501C3, etc.) to confirm the legal name, address, and EIN entered into the SF-424.
+Applicants must attach official legal documents to their applications (e.g., articles of incorporation, 501(c)(3)) to confirm the legal name, address, and EIN entered into the SF-424.